COSC3020/quicksort-pivot-KadeSN21/README.md

 might help with the notation for mathematical expressions.

-Choosing the first element of a list/array gives you a 50% chance of choosing a "good pivot" (one that will divide the array in to two nearly equal parts), by using the median-of-three method, your probability is $(1/3 * 1/3) + (1/3 * 1/3) + (1/3 * 1/3) = 1/3$ This is an increased probability of roughly 16.7% to choose a good pivot.
+Choosing the first element of a list/array gives you a 50% chance of choosing a "good pivot" (one that will divide the array in to two nearly equal parts), by using the median-of-three method, your probability is $(1/3 * 1/3) + (1/3 * 1/3) + (1/3 * 1/3) = 1/3$ This is an improvment of 33.3%